L33t-dot-UK/U8g2_Tutorials/Readme.md

 REFERENCE: www.L33T.uk/U8G2 \
 REFERENCE: https://www.youtube.com/watch?v=hP_Iinhm-J8&list=PLO2D4fDkIZCVG0tF_QvZqrIN6djy4-Z6i

-The code in thos repo are designed to support the tutorials found in the above references.
-The videos in this series are details below;
+The code in this repo is designed to support tutorials found in the above references.

-Videos in this Series
+Videos in this Series;
 1. Introduction
-2.Connected an OLED Screen to a Arduino
+2. Connected an OLED Screen to a Arduino
-3.Creating XBM images for use in Arduino IDE 4.Creating Animation's with U8G2 and Arduino IDE
+3. Creating XBM images for use in Arduino IDE
+4. Creating Animation's with U8G2 and Arduino IDE
 5. Creating an Animation Class
 6. Turning the Class into a library
 7. Using the Library in Arduino IDE